Pave-Financial/postman-collection/README.md

 The following requests are available as pre-filled requests that will allow you to test the Pave API.

 - Recurring Expenditures
-  - Replace the `user_id` variable in the json body of the request.
+  - Replace the `user_id` variable in the url of the request.
   - Press the `Send`, Button